BrendanLew/UAVHacking/README.md

 3. Open FZEEFlasher: https://fzeeflasher.com/index.html

-4. Click **Connect** and select your ESP32-S3 Device.
+- Connect → select ESP32-S3

-5. Select your hardware 'ESP32-S3 multimedia board'.
+- Hardware: ESP32-S3 Multimedia Board

-6. Version: 1.8.3
+- Version: 1.8.3

-7. Select **Marauder** in the drop down.

-8. Flash.
+- Select: Marauder → Flash

-9. Once the flashing has completed.
+4. Once the flashing has completed.
 Unplug the ESP32-S3 for 5 seconds and plug into the USB Type-C **USB to Serial** port.

-10. Open the serial terminal
+5. Open the serial terminal

-11. Using FZEEFlasher, connect to the serial port.
+6. Using FZEEFlasher, connect to the serial port.

 Note: Should be something like /dev/cu.usbmodemxxxxxxxxxxxx.
 Different from the first time.

-11. Interact with Marauder and verify its working.
+9. Interact with Marauder and verify its working.

 ```bash
 scanap